Hungry Healthy Happy

 Ingredients needed

 • Chicken thighs - We used boneless and skinless chicken thighs, as we find that they have the most flavour.
-They are moist and juicy, and perfect for slow cooking.
+They are moist and juicy, and perfect for chicken casserole in the slow cooker.
 You could use chunks of chicken breast, however this doesn't have the same flavour.

 • Shallots - We added these whole (or halved if they were large) and they add a lovely sweet flavour to the dish.
 You could fresh a chopped brown onion instead.